lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-2A-services-design.md

-# XYZ / Service Design
+# 2A / Service Design

 WIP determining service design.
 Will use to figure out service requirements from components